MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

 You can thus apply the proper QFT for any given number of qubits, without having to worry about the mess of new `H` operations and rotations on each qubit.

 ## Next steps

+Continue to explore other quantum algorithms and techniques:

+* The tutorial [Implement Grover’s search algorithm](xref:microsoft.quantum.tutorial-qdk.grovers) shows how to write a Q# program that uses Grover's search algorithm to solve a graph coloring problem.
+* [Explore entanglement with Q#](xref:microsoft.quantum.tutorial-qdk.entanglement) shows how to write a Q# program that manipulates and measures qubits and demonstrates the effects of superposition and entanglement.
+* The [Quantum Katas](xref:microsoft.quantum.tutorial-qdk.katas) are Jupyter Notebook-based, self-paced tutorials and programming exercises aimed at teaching the elements of quantum computing and Q# programming at the same time.